alichtman/gardening-starter-pack/README.md

 $ git clone --recurse-submodules git@github.com:alichtman/gardening-starter-pack.git
 ```

-Then, add this line to your crontab to deal with the absurd number of debug logs created: `0 * * * * sudo ~/gardening-starter-pack/scripts/clean_vm.sh`
+Then, (for long-term development) add this line to your crontab to deal with the absurd number of debug logs created: `0 * * * * sudo ~/gardening-starter-pack/scripts/clean_vm.sh`

 ### Technical Details